 Chemoradiation, a combination of chemotherapy and radiation, is a common treatment for esophageal cancer.
 Chemotherapy drugs can make cancer cells more sensitive to radiation.
 This is an aggressive treatment, but our team has tremendous experience with caring for patients undergoing treatment.
 Our highly trained specialists are able to help patients complete their treatment with tolerable side effects.

 Proton therapy is an advanced form of radiation treatment and an alternative to standard X-ray radiation for many types of cancer and some non-cancerous tumors.
 Occasionally protons may be helpful for esophageal cancer, and your radiation oncologist will evaluate this option for you.
-Proton therapy is currently available here and at only a handful of other centers in the United States.
-Read more about the center, located on the Northwest Hospital & Medical Center campus.
+Proton therapy is currently available on the Northwest Hospital & Medical Center campus and at only a handful of other centers in the United States.
+Learn more about proton therapy for esophageal cancer.

 Where You Will Be Seen

 Seattle Cancer Care Alliance (SCCA) patients may receive radiation therapy for esophageal cancer at the SCCA clinic on Lake Union, University of Washington Medical Center, or SCCA Radiation Oncology at Northwest Hospital & Medical Center.
 In March 2013, proton therapy will be available at SCCA Proton Therapy, A ProCure Center located on the campus of Northwest Hospital & Medical Center.

 If your treatment involves radiation therapy, your radiation oncologist will determine the type, dosage, schedule, and location for your treatments.
 Learn more about radiation oncology.